A list of the terrestrial and marine biota from the Azores

 Method step description:

-- The dataset was prepared from the original excel files used to compile the book "A list of the terrestrial and marine biota from the Azores", by Borges et al, 2010 (see Citation).
+- The dataset was prepared from the original excel files used to compile the book "A list of the terrestrial and marine biota from the Azores".
 For a comprehensive description of the methodology, check the original publication using the external link provided.

 - Borges, P.A.V., Costa, A., Cunha, R., Gabriel, R., Gonçalves, V., Martins, A.F., Melo, I., Parente, M., Raposeiro, P., Rodrigues, P., Santos, R.S., Silva, L., Vieira, P. & Vieira, V. (Eds.)
 (2010).
 A list of the terrestrial and marine biota from the Azores.
 Princípia, Cascais, 432 pp. ISBN 978-989-8131-75-1